PlutoGamerpro/Kid-Spil-Tal-Udfordringsspil/README.md

 }
 ```

-## ✅ CHECKSUBMIT
+## 🔄 StartContinuousUpdate
-- Checks if all input text boxes are filled.
-If they are, enables the button to check answers and updates its appearance.
+- Starts an asynchronous continuous update loop that checks if all text boxes are filled every 16 milliseconds, simulating a frame rate of approximately 60 FPS
  ```csharp
 private async void StartContinuousUpdate()
 {